Carol Weisman's Bio

 Raising Charitable Children, is in its third printing.
 It has been covered by The New York Times, Parade Magazine, Parents Magazine and was the cover story of Scholastic Parent and Child.

 Carol won a Telly Award for her PBS special "Building a Board with a Passion for Mission."
 She is still trying to figure out how to mount her award on her car.
+She is a past winner of the CSPRC Nonprofit Professional of the year.

 Carol is currently on the faculty of Everyone Ready.
 She is a past faculty member of the Learning Institute for Nonprofit Organizations and was an adjunct professor at Washington University in St. Louis at the George Warren Brown School of Social Work.